256dpi/naos/README.md

 ### Discovery

 All devices will subscribe to the global `nadk/collect` topic and publish to the global `nadk/announcement` topic if requested.
-The published data has the following format: `type,version,name,base_topic`.
+The published data has the following format: `device_type,firmware_version,device_name,base_topic`.

 ### Heartbeat

 All devices will periodically publish to the local `nadk/heartbeat` topic.
-The published data has the following format: `type,version,name,free_heap,uptime`.
+The published data has the following format: `device_type,firmware_version,device_name,free_heap,up_time,running_partition`.

 ### Firmware Update